Kazutoshi Hirata is one of the few Freelance Sushi Chefs in the San Francisco Bay Area.

 Q: Why did you come to the United States?

-Q: Did you always want to work in the restaurant?
+Q: Did you always want to work in a restaurant?

 Q: When did you become a Sushi Chef?